iyegoroff/ts-elmish/README.md

 At first you have to choose an effect handling strategy - currently there are two options:

-- [`basic-effects`](/packages/basic-effects) - effects are created from functions and promises just like in original `Elmish`, all errors have `unknown` type.
+- [`basic-effects`](/packages/basic-effects) - effects are created from sync or async functions just like in original `Elmish`, all errors have `unknown` type.
 Success and failure handlers are both optional, if failure handler is provided an error will be caught with `try/catch` statement.
 - [`railway-effects`](/packages/railway-effects) - this approach embraces [result type](https://en.wikipedia.org/wiki/Result_type) and [railway oriented programming](https://fsharpforfunandprofit.com/posts/recipe-part2/), effects are created from functions that return values of `Result` or `AsyncResult` types provided by [ts-railway](https://github.com/iyegoroff/ts-railway) package, all errors are properly typed.
 Success handler is optional, but failure hanlder is either required or prohibited (when result error type is `never`).
 Despite this approach is quite handy for enforcing domain error handling, it has its [downsides](https://fsharpforfunandprofit.com/posts/against-railway-oriented-programming/) too.

 Then just add `ts-elmish` packages to your project: